 Park Ranger John Pro Tip

 Did you know that Great Basin National Park has a cave system of 40 caves in the park?
-Great Basin has a Wild caving program where park visitors can, upon completion of a Wild Cave and Karst Management Plan, explore 7 wild caves that are open to recreational use in the Park under a permit system.
+Great Basin has a Wild caving program where park visitors can, upon completion of a Wild Cave and Karst Management Plan, explore seven wild caves that are open to recreational use in the Park under a permit system.

-Make sure to check out the park's webpage for detailed information on the wild caving program.
+Check out the park's webpage for detailed information on the wild caving program.

 Wheeler Peak Scenic Drive

-The Wheeler Peak Scenic Drive is a breathtaking 12-mile drive climbing 4,000 feet to the face of Wheeler peak at over 10,000 feet in elevation!
+The Wheeler Peak Scenic Drive is a breathtaking 12-mile drive climbing 4,000 feet to the face of Wheeler Peak at over 10,000 feet in elevation!

 Along the way, you will have incredible views of the Great Basin, pass several plant communities, and potentially see lots of wildlife!
 I saw numerous mule deer, turkeys, and rabbits on my last trip up Wheeler Peak.